twlster/curso-spring5-angular-back/README.md

+# Spring Boot Microservice

+This microservice provides Clients and Bills data to a front made in angular.
+To store data, uses a MySQL DB.
+To see structure, check import.sql file.

-# curso-spring5-angular-back
+# Main requirement:

-Main requirement: MySQL DB.
+MySQL DB.
 See application.properties for conection URI.